 Below we provide answers to frequently asked questions regarding community foundations in general and about the Oklahoma City Community Foundation.
-If you have a question that is not answered below, please complete the contact form.
+If you have a question that is not answered below, contact us.

-► Why do donors choose to establish funds at the Oklahoma City Community Foundation versus giving directly to the charity?
+Why do donors choose to establish funds at the Oklahoma City Community Foundation?

-► Can I recommend grants to charities located outside of Oklahoma?
+Can I recommend Grants from my fund to charities located outside of Oklahoma?

 Yes, as long as the organization is a 501(c)(3) nonprofit in good standing with the IRS and is headquartered in the United States.

-Do I have to give cash to start a fund?
+Do I have to give cash to establish a fund?